yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/login.md

 |permissions|Array of strings|No|A list of Facebook permissions to request from the user.|
 |callback|Function|No|Callback function containing a result code and a JSON response.|

-##Callback function and response object

-The callback function definition is showing below, if the app request sent successfully, the result `code` will be `plugin.FacebookAgent.CODE_SUCCEED` and `response` will contain access token and permissions granted; otherwise, it will indicate the error code with an error message as the `response` parameter.
+###Callback function

 ```javascript
 var callback = function (code, response) {}
 ```

+If login succeeds, the result `code` will be `plugin.FacebookAgent.CODE_SUCCEED` and `response` will contain access token and permissions granted; otherwise, it will indicate the error code with an error message as the `response` parameter.

-When login succeeded, here is the example of the `response` object:
+When login succeeds, here is the example of the `response` object:

 ```javascript
 // The response object